metosin/ring-swagger/README.md

 ## Web Schemas

-[Prismatic Schema](https://github.com/Prismatic/schema) is used for modeling both the input & output schemas for routes.
+[Prismatic Schema](https://github.com/Prismatic/schema) is used for describing both the input & output schemas for routes.

 As Swagger 2.0 Spec Schema is a pragmatic and deterministic subset of JSON Schema, so not all Clojure Schema elements can be used.